rharbird/engduinochallenges/dim_lights.md

 1. Read the ** ENGDUINO LIBRARIES: THE LEDS ** sheet.
 2. Open a new sketch.
 3. Save the sketch with a new name: ```dimTheLights```.
-4. Start by setting all LEDs to a colour of your choice and set a delay for 1 second.
+4. Set all LEDs to a colour of your choice with a brightness of 7.
+5. Set a delay for 1 second.
 6. Continue until you have completed the challenge.